Surreal images of evacuees fleeing to beaches—or boats—for safety

 - AWL Volunteers: $100 chocolate gift certificates

 - AWL Beenleigh staff: chocolates/flowers

 - 22 new food bowls

 - 22 sleeping mats

 - 5 nail clipper sets

-- Purina Food for all the animals at the AWL Beenleigh Centre
+- Purina Food and treats for all the animals at the AWL Beenleigh Centre

 AWL QLD: Bartercard T$10 000 Grant that could be used to purchase holiday travel packages and used as raffle prizes/auction items at the AWL High Tea in May.

 Details of travel packages to be discussed later on.